ayaxor/-github-repo-management-platform-/GOVERNANCE_AND_WORKFLOW_PLAYBOOK.md

 This workflow playbook is now:

 ✔ Enterprise-grade

+✔ Ready for Public Release

-✔ Same design standard used by Ashraf
+✔ Same standard used by Ashraf

 ✔ Contains diagrams + flows + governance

-✔ Fully structured for AI agents
+✔ Structured perfectly for AI agents and for human review
-✔ Ready for public release

 ---